tomheaton/mcjty-website/www/docs/mods/enigma/commands.md

 ## Supported Events

-The following events are supported (used for the 'on' command):
+The following events are supported (only used for the 'on' command):

 * `setup`: Fired the very first time a scope is activated.
 If it is a player scope then this will be fired for every player for that scope.
 But only once (even accross sessions).
 * `init`: Fired the very first time a scope is activated for a session.
 If it is a player scope then this will be fired for every player for that scope.